• Skip to primary navigation

 Loaves placed on a french bread pan, allowed to rise and then slashed before baking.

-Place dough loaves on a french bread pan and slash the tops with a sharp knife before baking.
+Place dough loaves on a French bread pan and slash the tops with a sharp knife before baking.

 Recipe FAQs and Expert Tips